-Class 6 and 8 buildings have a higher risk of fire than buildings in some other classes.
+Class 9b buildings have a higher risk of fire than buildings in some other classes.
 As such, the minimum requirements for fire safety are higher.
 If you are changing the use of a building, you should engage a specialist consultant to let you know what changes you will have to make.
-Class 6 buildings will usually have more onerous restrictions than Class 8 buildings.